Why a Diaconate?

 For many years the application process to become a Synod Deacon would begin in October with the internship beginning in January.
 This did not allow much time for discernment, and burdened a candidate with many deadlines throughout their internship.

 In an effort to improve the experience for a candidate, the Synod Diaconate Council has changed the timeline of the application process.
-Applications will now be accepted through June 30th instead of waiting until October.
-This will allow a candidate to do many of the required steps prior to being accepted into the program and the beginning of their internship (for example: writing a theological essay and vision of ministry statement; having a psychological evaluation completed; developing a learning agreement with their pastor; and, securing an endorsement from their Congregation Council).
+Applications will now be accepted through August 1st instead of waiting until October.
+This will allow a candidate to do many of the required steps prior to being accepted into the program and the beginning of their internship (for example: writing a vision of ministry statement; having a psychological evaluation completed; developing a learning agreement with their pastor; and, securing an endorsement from their Congregation Council).